jaubourg/cashe/README.md

 - `get( <key> )`: returns the value associated to the key.
 What happens if no value is associated to the key is unspecified: `cashe` will never call `get` if `has` returned `false`
 - `set( <key>, <value> )`: associates the value to the key and returns the value.
 What happens if a value is already associated to the key is unspecified: `cashe` will never call `set` if `has` returned `true`

+It is recommended that a store also implements the following optional method:

+- `del( <key> )`: removes value associated with key.
+What happens if no value is associated to the key is unspecified: `del` should only be called if `has` returned true.
+If the store doesn't support deleting entries yet implements `del` then `del` must throw an exception

+`cashe` does _not_ use `del` internally but it can prove useful in order to implement advanced logic on your end.

 As an example, here is the code of the default store:

 ```javascript